 Literally translated to “The Left Expansion”, the Eixample Esquerra covers a large area in the heart of Barcelona.
 This neighborhood is known not only for its great location, but also for its great architecture.
 Built according to urban planner Ildefons Cerdà’s masterful design, Eixample Esquera properties attract second home buyers from all over the world.
 Parts of it are decidedly swanky, others full of artsy students, and yet others feel more homey and laid-back.
-This district has a little bit of everything for everyone.
+Living in Eixample Esquerra property means finding a little bit of something for everyone.

 The Eixample Esquerra’s nearest neighbor is the Eixample Dreta, the “Right Expansion”, a continuation of Cerdà’s project.
 It also borders the edgy Raval district with its selection of cutting-edge museums.
 At the other end, you’ll find the mostly residential Sants.

 Traveling to and from the Eixample Esquerra is easy, with plenty of transportation options.
 Additionally, the journey to the Barcelona airport from the Eixample Esquerra takes about half an hour.

 The current average price for an Eixample Esquerra apartment is Average price per sqm. in €5,350 -2% properties#: 389 last change on: 4 Mar 2019 €5,350 per square meter, while for houses you can expect Average price per sqm. in €4,670 -25% properties#: 5 last change on: 4 Mar 2019 €4,670 .
 In terms of investment opportunities, the current average is Average price per sqm. in €4,408 0% properties#: 53 last change on: 4 Mar 2019 €4,408 .